 Both of Amber's Star Powers revolve around her super.
 One lets her spawn 2 puddles (Wild Flames), whereas the other increases her reload speed by 50% (Scorchin Siphon).
 But the problem is that most people are smart to her flame tactics.
 Just stay out of the puddle or trick her to shoot it early, and Amber is toast.
 Fire Starters is a nice gadget for creating a puddle to reload in or attack with, but it doesn't save her.

 That wraps it up for the Brawl Stars Legendary Brawlers Tier List.
-Feel free to check out our other Tier lists for Rare, Super RareEpic, Mythic, and Chromatic Brawlers if you're interested.
+Feel free to check out our other Tier lists for Rare, Super RareEpic, and Mythic, Brawlers if you're interested.

 Until then, check out ClutchPoints for more Brawl Stars and Gaming content.